 • Some understand the power and purpose of photography and others don’t.

 Getting profiled in this magazine is entirely a public relations move.
-You might think that a company would make an effort to *show* their best side rather than relying on a lot of text which few people will read.
+You might think that a company would make an effort to show their best side rather than relying on text that few people will read.
 Pictures attract attention, text does not.

-The publication does offer a few photography tips because selected employers have to mail or courier (no electronic delivery allowed) pictures to the magazine.
+The publication does offer a few photography tips because selected companies have to mail or courier pictures to the magazine.
+They’re not allowed to send digital images electronically!

 . . . a professional photographer will almost always do a better job than someone snapping pictures on their mobile phone.